 Last Tuesday, Kelly N and I went to Road Runner Sports in Tempe to listen to Chrissie Wellington (3 time Ironman World Champion) answer questions about training and more.
 I loved her response to what she eats and her nutrition plan for training.
 I know part of doing Ironman is about the achievement—but let's face it—one gets to EAT and eat a lot and that is a nice bonus!
 Sorry, the video is a bit blurry.
 I had to make it small to upload to blogger.

 Thursday, November 18, 2010

 Tuesday, November 9, 2010

 The inaugural Women's Half marathon that started in Scottsdale and ended in Tempe turned out to be a nice local event.
 The RC3 chicks had some super results.
-Susie Kramer came in 13th overall and picked up a nice trophy and Oakley sunglasses for finishing 3rd in her age group.
+Susie K came in 13th overall and picked up a nice trophy and Oakley sunglasses for finishing 3rd in her age group.
 This after staying up late because she did her first figure competition in Chandler on Saturday.
 She got 4th in the Master's figure class.
 Pretty good for her first show!

 Official results can be found HERE.

 Overall it was a great day and I'm so proud of all the "Chicks" for getting to the start and doing so well.
 I always feel extremely proud to be in the midst of these Super Women!

 Susie with her award and SWEET Oakley sunglasses she won.

 Kelly N and I (e) met up with her NWLB biking buddy Angela and friend Christine, to do the Phoenix Summit Challenge.
 You hike 7 summits in one day.
 However, I must confess we skipped South Mtn because it's boring and we were worried about finishing in time to pick up our race packets for the Women's half marathon on Sunday.
 Besides, I kinda think running a half marathon in the same weekend negates the fact that we skipped a summit.
 Here's the proof that we did at least 6!